hwlabnitc/hwlabnitc.github.io/docs/index.md

 features:
   - title: Extensive documentation
     details: Study the documentation to understand the working of the topics hardware lab
-    link: /markdown-examples
   - title: Video tutorials
     details: Watch the video tutorials to understand sample codes and key concepts
   - title: Sample Codes